Contrast-Security-OSS/docs/content/troubleshooting/net/ConnectingToTeamServer.md

 * The .NET agent doesn't start successfully.
 * The Contrast Tray and/or .NET agent logs report errors when connecting to the Contrast application:

-    >*Contrast.NET service failed to start.
-Contrast.NET cannot connect to TeamServer at: [https://app.contrastsecurity.com](https://app.contrastsecurity.com).
+    >*Contrast .NET service failed to start.
+Contrast .NET cannot connect to TeamServer at: [https://app.contrastsecurity.com](https://app.contrastsecurity.com).
 The remote name could not be resolved:* ***app.contrastsecurity.com***

 * Data from a server with the installed agent doesn't appear in the Contrast interface.

 ## Solution

-* Open the .NET agent's configuration file, *DotnetAgentService.exe.config*, which is located in the agent's installation directory (i.e., *C:/Program Files/Contrast.NET*).
+* Open the .NET agent's configuration file, *DotnetAgentService.exe.config*, which is located in the agent's installation directory (i.e., *C:/Program Files/Contrast .NET*).

 * Verify that the `TeamServerUrl` value (e.g., [https://app.contrastsecurity.com/Contrast](https://app.contrastsecurity.com/Contrast)) can be reached from a normal web browser on the server.
 If the URL can't be reached, you should review the network path and related settings between the server and the Contrast application.